Scar Revision Salt Lake City, UT

 Any time there is an incision or cut in the skin, there will be a scar.
 But many variables can affect the severity of scarring, including the size and depth of the wound, the thickness and color of ones skin, the direction of the scar, location, and the blood supply of the area.
 While early care and closure in the emergency room is highly important, permanent scarring that results can be difficult to live with and leave one feeling self conscious about their facial appearance.
 Patients typically seek revision when a scar is wide, red, raised, sunken, or is distorting certain parts of their face, such as the eyes or lips.

 Such scars typically result from accidents, burns and injuries but can also come from acne or certain surgical procedures.
-As a dual board-certified facial plastic surgeon, Dr. Scott Thompson is highly experienced with scar revision in all skin types.
-By employing an individualized approach to treatment, Dr. Thompson can dramatically improve the appearance of scarring and provide you with an increased level of self-confidence.
+As dual board-certified facial plastic surgeons, Drs.
+Henstrom and Thompson are both highly experienced with scar revision in all skin types.
+By employing an individualized approach to treatment, our surgeons can dramatically improve the appearance of scarring and provide you with an increased level of self-confidence.

 Is scar revision treatment right for you?

-It’s important to visit at one of our several Utah locations with Dr. Thompson during a complimentary consultation to discuss your concerns and determine whether or not you are a good candidate for scar revision treatment.
-Dr Thompson will perform a thorough examination and review your medical history at that time as well.
+It’s important to visit at one of our Utah locations with Drs.
+Thompson or Henstrom during a complimentary consultation to discuss your concerns and determine whether or not you are a good candidate for scar revision treatment.
+Your surgeon will perform a thorough examination and review your medical history at that time as well.
 He will then discuss possible treatment options for scar revision that will best help you achieve the best outcome possible.

 It’s important to remember that it’s typically best to wait at least one year from the date of injury to allow the body enough time to heal.
-That is when Dr. Thompson can best determine treatment options for revision and provide realistic expectations.
+That is when our surgeons can best determine treatment options for revision and provide realistic expectations.

 What treatments are available for scar revision?